Aeri

 Design Challenge

-What if diabetes care could become more preventative?
+What if type 2 diabetes care could become more preventative?

 Problem Space